google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 # Generate several shader families from the set of sample shaders.
 # Placing the generated shaders under work/shaderfamilies will allow the server to find the shaders later.
 # Synopsis:
-# glsl-generate [options] references donors num_variants glsl_version prefix output_folder
+# glsl-generate [options] references donors num_variants prefix output_folder

 # Generate some GLSL version 300 es shaders.
-glsl-generate --seed 0 samples/300es samples/donors 10 "300 es" family_300es work/shaderfamilies
+glsl-generate --seed 0 samples/300es samples/donors 10 family_300es work/shaderfamilies

 # Generate some GLSL version 100 shaders.
-glsl-generate --seed 0 samples/100 samples/donors 10 "100" family_100 work/shaderfamilies
+glsl-generate --seed 0 samples/100 samples/donors 10 family_100 work/shaderfamilies

-# Generate some "Vulkan-compatible" GLSL version 300 es shaders that can be translated to SPIR-V for Vulkan testing.
+# Generate some "Vulkan-compatible" GLSL version 310 es shaders that can be translated to SPIR-V for Vulkan testing.
-glsl-generate --seed 0 --generate-uniform-bindings --max-uniforms 10 samples/310es samples/donors 10 "310 es" family_vulkan work/shaderfamilies
+glsl-generate --seed 0 --generate-uniform-bindings --max-uniforms 10 samples/310es samples/donors 10 family_vulkan work/shaderfamilies

 # Each line above will take approx. 1 minute, and will generate a shader family for every
 # shader in samples/300es or samples/100: